 The Terrex Swift earned high marks for support.
 The stiff sole provides excellent lateral stability, and we still felt secure in them even with a heavy pack on our backs.

 We also like the traction on this shoe, and it's near the top of the pack for this category as well.
 The Continental rubber sole works well on rock and dirt, helping us dig in on unconsolidated trails and smear on bare rock.
 However, because we can't tighten the forefoot and the material is so stiff, it did feel a little less sensitive in the toe box.
-The Merrell Moab 2 Ventilator has slightly better traction as a result.
+The Merrell Moab 2 Waterproof has slightly better traction as a result.

 This shoe has a Gore-Tex liner, and it passed our ten-minute bucket test with no leaks.
 The synthetic material doesn't absorb much water, so they don't feel bogged down when wet, unlike some other models.
 However, the waterproof liner does make your feet a little hotter.
 Gore-Tex might be breathable, but it's never as breathable as an open mesh upper.

 Almost all aspects of this shoe seem durably made.
 There's a rubber toe cap, a rubber overlay around the heel to help it retain its shape, and only a minimal amount of exposed soft midsole.
 If it weren't for the speed lace system, this model would have received top marks for this category.
 But, speed laces it has, and not very good ones in our estimation.
 The release button gets gummed up easily, and then it can be impossible to undo the laces.
 Two of the eyelets have no reinforcement to the tabs either, and the thin laces could easily wear them out.
 You might be able to replace them with regular laces, though they would have to be very thin since the eyelets are so small.
 The Salomon X Ultra 3 also has a quick lace system, but we didn't have any issues releasing the laces on that pair.